flpet-ibm/zUnitandVTP/README.md

 To add to ADDI :
 - Create a project in ADDI
-- Edit sync.ini on the ADDI Server.
-Default location is C:\IBM AD\Mainframe Sources.
-You must add the lines with "Flemming_Samples" in the beginning from https://github.com/flpet-ibm/zUnitandVTP/blob/main/ADDI%20scripts/sync.ini to sync.ini.
-Replace "Flemming_Samples" with the project name you have use in ADDI.
 - Copy https://github.com/flpet-ibm/zUnitandVTP/blob/main/ADDI%20scripts/build_Flemmings_Samples.bat to the server.
 - Edit the bat file :
   - Line 2: Change to the foldername where you want the Git repo cloned to on your ADDI Server.
 Last part of the path must be the project name in Github.